 - Blood-thinning medication (e.g. ASS, Thomapyrin®) must be discontinued at least 10 days before the operation after consultation with your doctor.

-- Vitamin preparations (A, E) and food supplements (omega-3 fatty acids, St. John’s wort preparations, etc.) must be discontinued at least 4 weeks before the operation.
+- Vitamin preparations (A & E) as well as food supplements (omega-3 fatty acids / St. John’s wort preparations, etc.) must be taken at least once a year. be discontinued 4 weeks before the plastic-aesthetic procedure.

 - A follow-up cost insurance should be taken out for the performance of aesthetic operations.